 Many areas of the body may be waxed: eyebrows, forehead, lip area, cheeks, chin, back, chest, upper/lower leg, underarms, forearms, bikini line — even hair on the knuckles of fingers and toes.

 What will happen during my appointment?

-If this is your first waxing service, or first experience having a particular area of your body waxed or sugared, we will guide you through the process.We will review your intake form to discuss any contraindicators that may make it unsuitable for you to receive a waxing service.
+If this is your first waxing service, or first experience having a particular area of your body waxed, we will guide you through the process.We will review your intake form to discuss any contraindicators that may make it unsuitable for you to receive a waxing service.

 Once in the treatment room, you will need to expose only the area of your body that is going to be waxed.
 Most often you will leave your underwear on so we recommend wearing older underwear if applicable to the area being waxed.
 Following are the steps:

 - Cleanse the area to be treated

 - Discuss your desired shape if applicable

 - Apply baby powder to reduce the amount of wax that adheres to the skin

 - Use a clean spatula to apply the wax to your skin